ubc-library-rc/rdm/content/04_directory_structures.md

 # README files and data dictionaries

-[README files](https://ubc-library-rc.github.io/rdm/content/03_create_readme.html) and [data dictionaries](https://ubc-library-rc.github.io/rdm/content/07_data_dictionary.html) are two files critical for research transparency and reproducibility, and storing all metadata about your research: file and folder content, naming conventions, data structure, and much more.
+[README files](https://ubc-library-rc.github.io/rdm/content/03_create_readme.html) and [data dictionaries](https://ubc-library-rc.github.io/rdm/content/07_data_dictionary.html) are two files critical for research transparency and reproducibility.
+They store all metadata about your research: file and folder content, naming conventions, data structure, and much more.
 They both help you and anyone else understand the contents of your directory and data without needing to ask the author(s) directly.

 The two types of files needed to store all project metadata are outlined in this table: